Maria Watson-Trudgett is a First Nations consultant and Aboriginal artist of Wiradyuri people, currently resides on Yugerra Country (Queensland).

 Introduction

-Maria is a proud Koori woman and a ‘freshwater’ girl of the Wiradjuri people.
-She is a storyteller and a self-taught artist.
-Painting quietens her mind, creates a sense of belonging and supports her in connecting with her Culture, Country and family.
+Maria is a Koori woman of the Wiradjuri people, ‘freshwater Country’.
+She is a self-taught artist who paints in acrylics.
+Painting quietens her mind, creates a sense of belonging, and supports her in connecting with her people, culture and Country.

 Work with Maria